 young leaves and flowers

-moist lowlands and montane forests
+moist lowland and montane forest

 The brown lemur moves through the forest canopy on all fours.
 Its tail is as long as or longer than its body and is used to maintain its balance when it performs aerial leaps.